mathew-martin/Agapi-distilgpt2-followup-qg/README.md

 # Agapi-distilgpt2-followup-qg

-In this project we try to train a small language model to provide follow-up questions to user inputs.
+In this project we try to train a small language model that is trained to ask follow-up questions to various user inputs.